When Improving Clay Soil Requires Extensive Dirt Work

 Considering if Soil Removal is Necessary

-You will need to determine if the removal of any soil is necessary for improving clay soil at your site.
+You will need to determine if the removal of any soil is actually necessary for improving clay soil at your site.
 You may determine that you can get by without removing any.
-Here are a few things to look for: - This may be obvious, but is you lawn surface the exact level as your home entry floor?
-In other words, will bringing in more topsoil place your lawn above your ground level floor?
+Here are a few things to look for:

-- Remember that additions of several more inches of topsoil over the roots of trees can cause damage to trees.
-The roots are in the position needed to get water and oxygen.
+• Remember that additions of several more inches of topsoil placed over the roots of trees can cause damage to trees.
+The roots are in the position needed to get the right amount of water and oxygen.
+Piling more soil on top of roots alters gas and water intake.
 The damage will often appear in the tops of the trees first.
 Severe cases can kill the tree.
-Trees get their oxygen from the soil and if too much dirt is applied, it could seriously reduce the amount of oxygen the tree is able to get.

-- If soil removal is necessary, first call your phone company, electric company, and other utilities to mark any buried lines.
-In most states it is the law.
-Most states provide a service such as "dig-rite", or other service that will send someone out free of charge.
+• If any digging is involved, first call your phone company, electric company, and other utilities to mark any buried lines.
+In most states it is the law and provide a service such as "dig-rite" that will send someone out free of charge.

-- When the top six inches of clay soil needs to be removed and replaced with topsoil, water will percolate through the topsoil and flow along the clay subgrade.
+• When the top six inches of clay soil needs to be removed and replaced with topsoil, water will percolate through the topsoil and flow along the clay subgrade.
 (Explained in more detail below).
 Consider if there is anything that would stop the natural flow of water and cause it to pool below the surface.
-This may create problems you may have to fix later.
+This may create problems for you later.

 Understanding the Subgrade

-- If you live in a rocky area you may need to use a rock rake to work over the surface.
-This will loosen any rocks and help drag them to the side for removal.
+• If you live in a rocky area you may need to use a rock rake to work over the surface.
+This will loosen any rocks larger than a golf ball that can later be removed.

 Applying Topsoil To the Subgrade